julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 ### Why is such an amazing piece of software open-source?

 Because the Superalgos Project is about building a Collective Trading Intelligence, and the Superalgos software is the backbone of the technology that enables creating such intelligence, while collaborating.
-You may find the full explanation in this <a href="https://medium.com/superalgos/why-we-open-sourced-superalgos-55a5cbf83922?source=friends_link&sk=68755ad373cc64c3a90318405f6c9a65" rel="nofollow" rel="noopener" target="_blank">Medium post</a>.
+Please find the full explanation in this <a href="https://medium.com/superalgos/why-we-open-sourced-superalgos-55a5cbf83922?source=friends_link&sk=68755ad373cc64c3a90318405f6c9a65" rel="nofollow" rel="noopener" target="_blank">Medium post</a>.
+You may also find more information about the project's long-term vision <a href="https://superalgos.org/about-project.shtml" target="_blank">on the web site</a>.

+### Is it safe to use Superalgos?
+Will I be spied, robbed of personal information, or scammed?

+Using Superalgos is as safe as it gets.
+This is why:

+1. The software is open-source.
+This means that any developer or technical person out there may read and audit the code and certify there is no hidden malware or anything of the sort.

+1. Moreover, the system runs on the uncompiled code, that is, all of the code may be easily read by any programmer.
+There are no binary files which are much harder to interpret and audit.

+1. The code is maintained on GitHub using <a href="https://en.wikipedia.org/wiki/Git" rel="nofollow" rel="noopener" target="_blank">GIT technology</a> by which every single change made over the years is recorded and may be audited at any point.

+1. The software is free and open-source because it is the backbone of the project.
+The project will succeed if the software gets adopted.
+Thus, the interest of the project is perfectly aligned with the interest of users.
+The better the software, the more people will use it, and the larger the Collective Trading Intelligence the project may achieve.

+1. The software runs in your computer, and connects directly to the exchange, using your API key to access your account, trading directly from within your account.
+No third party is involved in any of your transactions.
+You do not need to trust your API keys, your funds, your personal information, or your strategies with anyone.

+1. Community-built strategies are open-source too.
+You may backtest them, verify their performance, set your parameters, and even modify them and produce your versions if you wish.
+They too are maintained on GitHub using GIT technology.

+1. We do not make any irresponsible claims regarding the performance of strategies.
+We simply report our backtesting results which you may verify, and we report the live performance since the day they where released.
+You may verify that information yourself as well.

+1. Strategies are easy to read too and are stored in a file in the ```JSON``` format.
+All of the rules are written using simple mathematical statements.
+You may easily change the rules and test how the changes affect the results.

 ## Live trading